-The Harkin Institute for Public Policy and Citizen Engagement is dedicated to advancing dialogue about the issues that define our public life.
+The Harkin Institute for Public Policy & Citizen Engagement is dedicated to advancing dialogue about the issues that define our public life.

 Drake Undergraduate Science Collaborative Institute promotes a culture of scholarship among students and faculty by providing support for research and by sponsoring the Drake Science Colloquium Lecture Series and the Drake University Conference on Undergraduate Research in the Sciences.

 Entrepreneurial Centers support the young business people among Drake’s students through such programs as the major in Entrepreneurial Management and the minor in Entrepreneurship, and programs for regional business people, including business plan competitions and venture capital conferences.

 Kelley Insurance Center offers continuing education and professional development programs for individuals and organizations in the insurance industry.